 In order to maximize the use of your sealant, here are some practical tips to consider.

-- Use a tire with puncture protection.
+• Use a tire with puncture protection.
 Although the sealant is designed to fix slow punctures, you should strive to minimize the chances of getting a puncture in the first place.
-If you use a tire with little or no puncture protection at all, you may end up getting a flat that the sealant can’t fix.

-- Run your tires at higher pressure.
+• Run your tires at higher pressure.
 Since sealants are not meant to deal with snake bites, you should pay special attention to running your tires at sufficiently high pressures.
 Low pressure increases your chances of getting pinch flats and punctures outside the tread area of the tire.
-Make sure to stay within the recommended pressure range for your tire.

-What Sealant Should You Use For Your Inner Tube
+Can You Use Tubeless Sealant For Your Inner Tube

 Although you can use tubeless sealant in your inner tube, tube specific sealants are designed for your tube and they are going to last longer and do a better job at sealing punctures on your tubes.
 The best sealants made specifically for inner tubes are made by Slime and Muc Off.